jkeus/zomboogie/README.md

 you can also use parts of existing beat maps to create new ones

+## maker.py
+Python script for generating beat maps by parsing click and dash timings from input text files.
+Outputs a JSON file with timed events for enemy and shuriken spawns.

+## raw_click_input.txt & raw_dodge_input.txt
+Input text files for maker.py, containing timing data for clicks and dashes, which are parsed to create beat map events.

 # Apologize and Moving Forward

 There are some unused assets and scripts that are kinda empty, I had plans but they are still in development

+There is so many options and ideas, I am unsure what to do for the main game

+Don't even get me started on a map editor and balancing lol

-I tried to keep it to a mininum, regardless I apologize
+I tried to keep the mess to a mininum, but regardless I apologize

 Thank you for reading this far if you have!